EggsyOnCode/puppy-raffle-audit/findings.md

 - follow CEI pattern and reset player address to zero before making the external call OR
 - use Reentrancy Guard form OZ

+# 3

+## [H-#] TITLE (Root Cause + Impact)

+Weak RNG in the selectWinner func

+## Description:

+Weak Randomness in the `PuppyRaffle::selectWinner` method; random numbers are being produced by deterministic figures or influenceable figures like block.difficulty by miners

+## Impact:

+See `MeeBits` Attack

+## Proof of Concept:

+## Recommended Mitigation:

+- Using off-chian distributed RNG via Chainlink VRF or commit-reveal schemes

+# 4

+## [M-#] TITLE (Root Cause + Impact)

+Possible Integer Overflow in `PuppyRaffle:selectWinner` due to `totalFees` being uint64 (max value being 18446744073709551615); this would rollBack our fees to a smaller number makign hte protoocl loose funds

+## Description:

+`PuppyRaffle::totalFees` is uint64 with max value being 18446744073709551615 (18.something ETH) ; if we get a few more ETH as fees it would rollback to say 1 ETH making us loose 20ETH!!!! from fees

+## Impact:

+Could be huge probabilisitcally if hte totalFees are too high!

+## Proof of Concept:

+## Recommended Mitigation:

+- Use uint256 for totalFees and ^0.8.0 compiler for overflow / underflow attacks